traitecoevo/infinitylists/README.md

 <!-- badges: end -->

-This shiny-based application allows users to extract plant occurrence data from the Atlas of Living Australia and generate a species list for any defined area.
+This shiny-based application allows users to extract plant occurrence data from the Atlas of Living Australia (ALA) and generate a species list for any defined area.
 All records associated with either a physical voucher (stored in Australian herbaria or museum), a sound file, or a photographic voucher (stored in iNaturalist) are extracted.
 For each species within the defined area, the application will return voucher type, number of vouchers, date of the most recent voucher, spatial